Precipitous Labour – Causes, Symptoms, and Risks

 Expectant mothers should also know how to cope with rapid labour in case they happen to experience one.

-Nobody can really do anything to control the speed at which your baby is born if you have precipitate labour, but there are ways to manage it.
-Precipitate labour management include:
+Nobody can really do anything to control the speed at which your baby is born if you have the precipitate labour, but there are ways to manage it.
+Precipitate labour management includes:

 - If you have had a history of rapid labour, it is better to get yourself admitted in the hospital when the due date is nearing.